symmetryinvestments/zfs-on-root-installer/README.md

 The installer image needs the EFIShell to work.
 You will need to set your computer to boot using EFI and may need to manually interrupt the boot sequence and tell it to start the EFIshell (systems that have an existing operating system installed on the hard drive will probably need this manual step)

+Once the EFIShell is running it will look for a "startup.nsh" scripts on all the attached disks - the installer image has one of these scripts, but if your system has a second disk with such a script, it may not run the correct one.

+If you find that the EFIShell is running the wrong script, you can interrupt the EFIShell by pressing "ESC" when it prompts you and then manually start the installer by typing "install" at the "Shell>" prompt.

 Install
 -------